tea7010/MyLearning/english/writing.md

 * It has been a while I started jounaling, but I still struggle summonrn english expressions quickly in a daily conversatin.
 I know I need to practice and practice, but I wonder if there is an effective and quick way to imporove the fluency and flow of my english.
 * It’s been a while since I started journaling, but I still struggle to quickly summon English expressions in daily conversation.
 I know I need to keep practicing, but I wonder if there’s an effective and quick way to improve my fluency and flow in English.

+* I realized that Walking at night is pleasant especially when I have been drunken.
+Lots of things you don't know much could be seen when you walk without any purpose.
+Also, it should help reduce a bit of calories I took when I drink, which makes me reduce a bit of guilty when I eat too much.
+* I’ve realized that walking at night is especially pleasant when I’ve had a few drinks.
+When you walk without a specific purpose, you notice things you might usually overlook.
+Plus, it helps burn a few of the extra calories from drinking, which eases some of the guilt when I overindulge.